mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.rst

   the MongoClient throws an error.
 If ``error`` is not specified or is ``false``, both initializing the MongoClient and running a ping operation must succeed without throwing any errors.

+- If ``ping`` is specified and ``true``, drivers MUST verify that running a "ping" operation using the initialized MongoClient succeeds.
+If ``ping`` is not specified or ``false, drivers MUST NOT run a "ping" operation.
+Note that these tests are intended to be run against MongoDB databases with and without authentication enabled.
+The "ping" operation does not require authentication so should succeed, even though the test URIs do not include authentication information.